-Airborne Helicopter Laser Scanning in the Mongolian Veld – 3D-Documentation and GIS-Maps of an Extensive Palace City (Karabalgasun, Orchon Valley, Mongolia)
+Airborne Helicopter Laser Scanning in the Mongolian steppe 3D-Documentation and GIS-Maps of an Extensive Palace City (Karabalghasun, Orchon Valley, Mongolia)

-In densely populated Middle Europe, finds like these are nowhere to be found.
-In the Mongolian veld, however, lie the remains of a more than 40 km2 of the huighurian capital Karabalgasun (8./9. century AD) - untouched and almost completely unexplored.
+Whereas in densely populated Middle Europe finds like these are almost nonexistent, in the Mongolian steppe lie the remains of the larger than 40 km2 Uyghu capital, Karabalghasun (8th/9th. century AD) – untouched and almost completely unexplored.

-It was a unique task and experience for us to scan and evaluate this area in commission by Prof. Hans-Georg Hüttel (German Archaeological Institute, KAAK) in August 2007.
-We conducted the airborne laser scanning in cooperation with our longterm partner „Milan Geoservice“.
-Precise topographical maps are an essential basis for evaluating an important city complex of such a dimension.
+It was a unique task and experience for us to scan and evaluate this area by commission of Prof. Hans-Georg Hüttel (German Archaeological Institute, KAAK) in August 2007.
+We conducted the airborne laser scanning in cooperation with our longterm partner “Milan Geoservice”.
+Precise topographical maps are an essential basis for evaluating an important city complex of such a considerable dimension.